My ten favorite personal loans sites for p2p online loans and bad credit personal loans

 Online peer to peer loans are really changing the way we get money and could put traditional banks out of business someday.
 These online loans cut down on lending costs by not having a physical bank location and can pass some of those savings to you through lower interest rates on personal loans.

-PersonalLoans is next in line for these types of loans and a little more suitable for bad credit personal loans.
+PersonalLoans is first in line for these types of loans and a little more suitable for bad credit personal loans.
 The lower credit score requirement means most people qualify and there is also no pre-payment penalty.
 Loan rates will be higher but plan on paying your loan off early and it won’t matter as much.

 I would also include Avant in this list of best peer lending sites for bad credit.
 With Avant, you get the extra benefit of a lower loan fee which may help save money in the long run.